abdalla-elmasry/Library-Management-System/README.md

 1. Install PostgreSQL on your machine.
 You can download it from the official website [here](https://www.postgresql.org/download/).
 2. Once you have installed PostgreSQL, you can create a new database by using the command prompt.
 First, log in to the PostgreSQL database server using pgAdmin or the command prompt.
-Then, enter the command "CREATE DATABASE todo_list;" to create a new database¹.
+Then, enter the command "CREATE DATABASE library-management-system;" to create a new database¹.
 3. You can also create a database using pgAdmin, a GUI-based tool.
 To create a database using pgAdmin, right-click on the server name and select Create > Database...¹.